By Gandalf - 4 months ago

 We mainly use a dictionary and notebook with notes from past sessions (really useful!) to fill in the missing vocabulary.
 Remember that the harder you try the more you’ll learn

-By Carl - about 1 month ago
+By Carl - 3 months ago